-The GPU EIR determined that the potential for hazards and hazardous materials impacts resulting from implementation of the General Plan are less than significant.
+The GPU EIR determined that the potential for Hazards and Hazardous Materials impacts resulting from Discussion: implementation of the General Plan are less than significant.
 Existing Goal Two, Policy Thirteen of the General Plan Safety Element prescribes the preparation of a Hazardous Waste Management Plan.
 Stanislaus County has prepared this plan, which serves as the guideline for managing hazardous wastes in the County.
 This plan governs the maintenance of a hazardous materials response team to assist law enforcement and fire agencies during transportation and industrial accidents involving chemical spills.
 State laws were passed in 1985 that require users of hazardous materials to disclose the type and location of such materials so that emergency response teams can be prepared for potential disasters.
 Existing Policy One of Goal One of the General Plan Safety Element prescribes that the County follow the policies included in the adopted County of Stanislaus Multi-Jurisdictional Hazard Mitigation Plan.
 The County routinely consults with the affected school district prior to discretionary approval of new businesses and industry that use hazardous materials near existing school sites as part of the project review process.
 Additionally, school siting regulations implemented by the Department of Education prohibit locating proposed schools near existing contamination.
 There are a number of sites in Stanislaus County identified as hazardous materials or contaminated sites pursuant to Government Code Section 65962.5.
 Many of these sites are undergoing assessment or remediation overseen by the Stanislaus County Division of Environmental Health, CalRecycle (formerly the Integrated Waste Management Board), or the Regional Water Quality Control Board.
 Pesticide exposure is a risk in agricultural areas.
 Sources of exposure include contaminated groundwater, which is consumed, and drift from spray applications.
 Application of sprays is strictly controlled by the Agricultural Commissioner and can only be accomplished after first obtaining the applicable permits.
-Stanislaus County Department of Environmental Resources is responsible for overseeing hazardous materials.
-Accordingly, the project was referred to Stanislaus County Department of Environmental Resources Hazardous Materials Division who responded with no comment.
+The County DER is responsible for overseeing hazardous materials and has not indicated any particular concerns in this area.
 The GPU EIR considered hazards and hazardous materials impacts to be a less-than-significant impact due to General Plan policies, and existing State and County regulatory programs which reduce potential hazards.

 The existing on-site uses are not recognized as generators and/or consumers of hazardous materials.
 The site is not identified as a hazardous materials or contaminated site.
 No significant impacts associated with hazards or hazardous materials are anticipated to occur as a result of the proposed subdivision.
-The site is in a Local Responsibility Area (LRA) for fire protection and is served by the West Stanislaus Fire Protection District.
-To date, no comment has been received from the Stanislaus Consolidated Fire Protection District in regard to hazardous materials.
+The project site is not within the vicinity of any airstrip or wildlands.
+The site is in a Local Responsibility Area (LRA) for fire protection and is served by the Oakdale Rural Fire Protection District.
+To date, no comment has been received from Oakdale Rural Fire Protection District in regards to hazardous materials.
 No significant impacts associated with hazards or hazardous materials are anticipated to occur as a result of the proposed project.
-Accordingly, the potential hazards and hazardous materials impacts are considered to be consistent with those evaluated in the GPU EIR.
+Accordingly, the potential Hazards and Hazardous Materials impacts are considered to be consistent with those evaluated in the GPU EIR.